Miele Triflex HX1 Review

 It did well with five and seven-inch strands but struggled with nine-inch long hair.

-The narrow roller is a factor why it couldn’t resist long strands, plus it does not have any combs to untangle them.
+The narrow roller is a factor in why it can’t resist long strands, plus it does not have any combs to untangle them.

 I would not recommend this for cleaning long strands, but it would suffice for shorter strands.